fdrennan/redditor/README.md

 `redditor` is a wrapper for the `praw` library in Python, so we need to do some configuration to get R working with reticulate.
 Listen, reticulate can be a headache.
 So, if you have issues, please let me know.
 We can both update the documentation as well as get you up and running.

+# AFTER RUNNING THE CODE BELOW WITH YOUR ASSOCIATED ENVIRONMENT VARIABLES, RESTART YOUR R SESSION
 ```
 library(redditor)